 How Gambling Affects Mood

 We all have a natural setpoint for our mood which can shift slightly throughout the day.
-When you gamble and experience pleasure, your mood setpoint goes up temporarily, and returns to normal afterwards.
+When you gamble and experience pleasure, your mood setpoint goes up temporarily and returns to normal afterward.
 However, when gambling becomes compulsive, your mood setpoint can go down, even when you’re not gambling.

 As a result, the gambler may experience depression.
 The depression tends to heighten if they consistently gamble more than they mean to, and end up in financial turmoil, or if they try to quit and are unsuccessful.
 Ultimately, gambling consumes their mind, and they may feel unable to find joy and excitement in any other activity.
 People with a compulsive gambling disorder are also more likely to experience suicidal thoughts, which is why it’s important to treat a gambling disorder with the same urgency as you would treat any other medical condition.

 Many people will gamble as a way to distract themselves from their anxiety or channel their anxiety into the excitement they get from gambling.
 Up to 34% of problem gamblers also experience extreme anxiety in the form of post-traumatic stress disorder.

 Compulsive gamblers tend to hide their gambling from others.
 They start lying and making excuses for where they are going or how they are spending their money.
 Being the only one who knows about your own gambling problem can be very anxiety-inducing.
 What if someone finds out?
 What if my relationships suffer because of my gambling?